nlohmann/std_json/proposal.md

 - **RFC8259 Conformance**.
 Fully conformance to the JSON specification and explicitly stating the choice of possible design decisions such as limitations or behavioral details.

   NOTE: JSON in binary form has started to be prominent.
 Some well known NO_SQL databases, are [based on binary JSON](http://bsonspec.org/).
-Thus future iterations of this proposal will be having, extendable mechanism for parsing/serializing to/from binary JSONN formats too.
+Thus future iterations of this proposal will be having, extendable mechanism for parsing/serializing to/from various binary JSON formats too.

 Minor: